spalger/http-asset/README.md

 Fetch, cache, and update some asset over http.

-Useful for managing things like lists of manifest that are maintained in a remote place, but you need regular access to locally.
-Designed for use by [esvm](https://www.npmjs.com/package/esvm) in order to download the list of available releases.
+Useful for managing things like lists or manifest that are stored somewhere else but needed regularly.
+Used by [esvm](https://www.npmjs.com/package/esvm) to download the list of available elasticsearch releases.

 ## features